fernandomiron/projet-integration-2020/README.md

 You will be asked to select a username, provide an email address, and choose and confirm a password for the account.

-*Note: This one can bu unique for you.
+*Note: This one can be unique for you.
 All the team members mustn't use the same superuser's credentials*

 ### Launch the Django runserver_plus